 Alternative belts with similar padding are the Non-stop Trekking Belt

-the Canadog Deluxe Belt and Zero DC Canicross Waist Belt as mentioned above
+the Neewa Trekking Belt, the Howling Dog Alaska Belt and Zero DC Canicross Waist Belt

 4. Will you be racing in the belt?

 If you are going to be racing in your canicross belt then you might want to consider less padding and a lighter weight option of belt.
-Many of the belts that K9 Trail Time stock are designed with this in mind and have little padding, but spread the force of the pull through the strapping.
-The Rock Empire EuroLite Waist Belt is an example of one of these, originally a climbing belt company, Rock Empire have designed a canicross belt to distribute pull across your behind and with integral leg straps you hardly notice it is there
+Many of the belts that K9 Trail Time stock are designed with this in mind and have little padding, but spread the force of the pull through the strapping and / or mesh.
+The Neewa Canicross Belt is an example of one of these, Neewa have designed a canicross belt to distribute pull across your behind and with integral leg straps you hardly notice it is there

 One of the lightest belts on the market is the Running Belt from Non-stop, which has been designed by the top professional canicrossers in Europe to provide a lightweight racing belt that can comfortably cope with the pull of a very strong dog.
 I have switched to this belt for racing as it is exceptional in it’s ability to distribute pull and has even managed to incorporate a pocket!